When money's tight, even necessities become negotiable.

 You might also consider refinancing your mortgage. if you’re looking to get a shorter term, or want to change your mortgage type from an adjustable rate mortgage (ARM) to a fixed-rate one.

-When you miss a mortgage payment, the best case scenario is that you owe late penalties.
-In the worst case, you might see your credit score drop, or end up with your home in foreclosure.
+When you miss a mortgage payment, the best-case scenario is that you owe late penalties.
+In the worst case, you might see your credit score drop or your home enter foreclosure.

 A no-brainer way to make sure you never miss a payment is by setting up automatic payments.
 While you have to make sure the cash is in your account each payment period, the stress of remembering to pay your mortgage will be lifted from your shoulders.